Nepa (bug): Species

-Among these, N. apiculata of eastern North American (Canada and United States), and N. cinerea of Europe, northern Africa and northern Asia, are widespread.
+Among these, the type species N. cinerea of Europe, northern Africa and northern Asia and N. apiculata of eastern North American (Canada and United States), are widespread.
 The remaining have restricted ranges in Corsica, Sardinia, Romania, Morocco and northeastern Asia.
 One of these, N. anophthalma, is the only cave-adapted species in the family Nepidae, found in Movile Cave.

 Linnaeus listed a number of additional species in his description of the genus, most of which either are considered synonyms or have been moved to other genera.